CELEBRATING 80 YEARS OF SHAPING THE MARKETPLACE OF IDEAS MY SPEAKER LIST () 646.227.4900

 Talks & Conversations with Ilene Chaiken

 ILENE CHAIKEN made history when she created Showtime's The L Word, television’s first ensemble cast depicting gay women, and she continues to be a leader in bringing marginalized voices and storylines to life.
 For Chaiken, the art of writing, creativity, and creation is always infused with politics.
-In these compelling and actionable remarks, she sheds light on how to write with an agenda, provides guidance on creating a curriculum that gives people the space to express themselves, and teaches both how to critique and accept critiques in ways that are productive, and result in our best, most honest, work.
-Tailored to any university's or creative institution's specific framework, Chaiken provides both eye-opening lessons and hands-on guidance that leaves\ participants with the tools they need to unleash their creative process.
+In these compelling and actionable remarks, she sheds light on how to write with an agenda, provides guidance on creating a curriculum that gives people the space to express themselves, and teaches both how to critique and accept critiques in productive ways, and result in our best, most honest, work.
+Tailored to any university's or creative institution's specific framework, Chaiken provides eye-opening lessons and hands-on guidance that leaves participants with the tools they need to unleash their creative process

 Biography